background

 The NOI formula strives to isolate the core operating profits of real estate assets to avoid muddying the waters with non-operating items such as corporate overhead and non-cash items such as depreciation.

-However, the expenses that do not impact NOI are just as important as what expenses factor into the metric.
+However, the expenses that do not impact net operating income (NOI) are, in fact, just as important as what expenses factor into the metric.

 In particular, understand that the NOI metric is intended to capture profitability before any depreciation, interest, income taxes, corporate-level SG&A expenses, capital expenditures (Capex), or financing costs.